uiua-lang/uiua/site/text/macros.md

 This is a simple example, but this concept can be used to create very powerful meta-programming tools.

 ## Compile Time vs Run Time
-The body of an array macro is always evaluated at compile time.
-One consequence of this is that bindings whose values cannot be known at compile time cannot be used in an array macro.
+The body of a code macro is always evaluated at compile time.
+One consequence of this is that bindings whose values cannot be known at compile time cannot be used in a code macro.

-For example, because the value `5` is always the same, it is always known at compile time, and we can use a name that binds `5` in an array macro.
+For example, because the value `5` is always the same, it is always known at compile time, and we can use a name that binds `5` in a code macro.

 ```uiua
 x ← 5